 Increasing numbers of devices, from TVs and security cameras to toys and fridges, now have ‘smart’ capabilities.
-This means that they are able to communicate via the internet.
+This means that they can communicate via the Internet.
 This connection allows them to access services such as TV on demand and social media.
-Others use the connection so they can be monitored and controlled remotely.
+Others utilize the connection to enable remote monitoring and control.

 How To Set Up A Smart Home Network

-When setting up a home network to handle smart devices, you need to consider where they will be located and how they will connect.
+When you set up a home network to handle smart devices, you must consider the location and connection of the devices.

 You can get free software to allow you to test the speed of your network in different parts of the house.
 If the wireless signal is poor, consider hard wiring via Ethernet or powerline adaptors.